legendu-net/blog/misc/content/2018-12-20-gradle-tips.markdown

 ## Tricks and Traps

 1. It is recommended that you use the gradle wrapper `gradlew` to compile the project.
+    You don't have to use the `task` subcommand when using the gradle wrapper `gradlew` to compile the project.
+    For example,
+    instead of `gradle task build` you can use `./gradlew build`.

 2. You'd better rebuild (using the `build` command) your project before testing running your project or generating a fat jar (using the `shadowjar` command).